pavik-hub3/planlist/README.md

 # Plan-do-list-app
-Front-End: Plan Do List App Project
+Front-End: Plan Do List App Project (using React, HTML, JavaScript, CSS)

 See the back-end of the project soon.